hadley/adv-r/Subsetting.md

 b[["a"]][["b"]][["c"]][["d"]]
 ```

-Because data frames are lists of their columns, you can use `'[[` to extract columns from data frames: `mtcars'[[1]]`, `mtcars'[["cyl"]]`.
+Because data frames are lists of their columns, you can use `'[[` to extract a column from data frames: `mtcars'[[1]]`, `mtcars'[["cyl"]]`.

-Note that S3 and S4 objects can override the standard behaviour of `[` and `'[[` so they may behave differently for different types of objects, but generally it's a bad idea to redefine their behaviour.
+S3 and S4 objects can override the standard behaviour of `[` and `'[[` so they may slightly differently for different types of objects.

-The key distinction between the types of subsetting operators is whether they are simplifying or preserving.
+The key difference is usually how you select between simplifying or preserving behaviours, and whether the default is to simplify or preserve.

 ### Simplifying vs. preserving subsetting